fredericGette/Lumia520/content/power/pulse_generator/README.md

 ![oscillator](oscillator.png)

 The capacitor is slowy charged and discharged through the resistor.
-The charge and the discharge phase are commanded by the inverted Schmitt trigger.
+The charge and the discharge phases are piloted by the inverted Schmitt trigger.